luandretta/titbit/README.md

 * follow others users, so that I can view their posts on my feed.
 * unfollow other users, so that I can remove their post from my feed.
 * be followed, so that I can know that other users read my posts.
+* view the number of likes on each post, so that I can see which is the most popular or viral.

 *Should Have*

-* comment on other people's posts, so that I can further engage with the user and open a discussion.
+* comment on other people's posts, so that I can be involved in the conversation.
 * edit or delete my comments on other people's posts, so that I can edit or remove comments I no longer want published.
 * read the comments of posts, so that I can know the thoughts from others users and follow them.
 * like other people's comments on posts, so that I can let them know I enjoyed their comment.